loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-037-rank-based-collapse-couplings-su2-su3.md

 This completes the derivation of gauge coupling constants from pure collapse geometry, showing that all Standard Model interactions are manifestations of ψ = ψ(ψ) accessed through different rank windows.

 *In the symphony of gauge interactions, each group plays its part—SU(2) the delicate chamber music of weak decays, SU(3) the powerful orchestration of strong binding, all conducted by the eternal rhythm of φ-ranked collapse paths.*

+**Binary Insight**: The Standard Model gauge groups are not arbitrary choices but inevitable consequences of how binary patterns organize under the "no consecutive 1s" constraint.
+At human scales (φ^(-148)), we see SU(3)×SU(2)×U(1) because these are the groups whose bit-patterns match our observational resolution.